 If your rims allow you and you have disc brakes, you can use zip ties to create a better grip on a snowy surface

-If you don’t have fenders, install them, buy them or DIY (don’t ride without them, if you do that will be one dirty, dirty ride)
+If you don’t have fenders, install them, buy them or DIY (don’t ride without them, if you do, it will be one dirty, dirty ride)

-Use a hairdryer to dry places that could be filled with water (note* don’t overuse it, just mild stream from a distance)
+Use a hairdryer to dry places that could be filled with water (NOTE* don’t overuse it, just a mild stream from a distance)

-Benefits are numerous.
-Your electric scooter will last longer, it will be functional all the time, and you will become an expert in riding and understanding of how things work.
+Your electric scooter will LAST LONGER, it will be functional all the time and you will become an expert in riding and understanding of how things work.

-All you need to do is to find powerful headlight to be visible.
+All you need to do is to find a powerful headlight to be visible.

-I found something I prefer (Cycle Torch Shark 500), but there are so much more great options you can find.
+I found something I prefer (Cycle Torch Shark 500), but there are so much more great options available.

 And I don’t care if it is daylight, in winter, visibility is low, and drivers have to notice you right away.

-Remember that they don’t expect you are riding in those conditions.
-So, you have to be very visible all the time.
+Remember that they don’t expect you to be riding in those conditions, so YOU HAVE TO BE VERY VISIBLE all the time.

 Well, now we have arrived at the point where we have to put a question mark on ourselves.
-What’s the point of all this if we have unsuitable riding style.
+There’s no point to all this if we have an UNSUITABLE RIDING STYLE.

-So, what happens if our riding style is just the same as in the summer?
+So, what happens if your riding style is the same as in the summer?

-I can say that what will happen is crash.
+I can tell you what will happen —you’ll CRASH.
 Right away.

 This short list will clear up this matter in no time at all:

 Teach your kids all about these techniques as well.
-Give them a chance to learn that early on so they can be safe throughout life.
-Learn more about the topic are electric scooters safe for children.
+Give them a chance to learn them early on so they can be safe throughout life.
+Learn more about the topic of electric scooter safety for children.

-Less stressful ride, less drama, more enjoyable ride, avoid damage, avoiding injuries, saving time and money…
+A less stressful ride, less drama, a more enjoyable ride, less damage, fewer injuries, saving time and money…

 You need to protect yourself as well.
-Riding electric scooter in snow is requiring appropriate outfit.
+Riding an electric scooter in snow requires an appropriate outfit.

-Maybe it seems to you like something you used to hear from your grandmothers and mothers from early childhood.
+Maybe it seems to you like something you used to hear from your grandmother and mother when you were younger.

-And I don’t want to bore you to death.
-At least, it wasn’t my intention.
+And I don’t want to BORE YOU TO DEATH.
+At least, that isn’t my intention.
 So, let’s see how it will turn out.

-Of course, I don’t want to die because of hypothermia, as I can hear from my mother, and that’s all understandable.
-But I see a much bigger problem here.
+Of course, I don’t want to die because of hypothermia, as I can hear my mother saying, and that’s all understandable.
+But I see A MUCH BIGGER PROBLEM HERE.